Disability Benefit Specialists

 a video in American Sign Language about disability benefit specialists.

 Where can I find a disability benefit specialist?

 Aging and Disability

-Resource Centers offer DBS services in 69 of Wisconsin's 72 counties.
+Resource Centers offer DBS services in every county in Wisconsin.
 Find

 a benefit specialist in your county of residence.